 Zinc and Selenium.
 Among children, deficiencies of zinc, copper, and selenium have been linked to immune deficiency and infection.
 One of the roles of selenium is in helping to recycle glutathione ( a major antioxidant) in the body.

 Zinc helps support the function of lymphocytes and can decrease inflammation in the body.
 Zinc deficiency can lead to reduced immune function increasing your risk of an infection.
 If you want to increase your intake of zinc naturally include plenty of pumpkin and sesame seeds, lamb, beef, oats, yogurts and prawns.
-When you are suffering with a cold or flu try sucking zinc lozenges every 2 to 3 hours for first day or two.
+When you are suffering with a sore throat or feel a cold coming try sucking zinc lozenges every 2 to 3 hours for first day or two.

 Beta Glucans.
 Beta glucans are polysaccharides that can activate the immune system, enhance macrophages and natural killer cell function and inhibit tumour growth.
 Beta glucans can naturally boost the immune system by optimizing its response to diseases and infections.
 Because the body does not produce beta glucans naturally, the only way to get them is through foods or supplements.
 Food sources of beta glucans include oats, barley and mushrooms.
 You could include medicinal mushroom powders for a further boost which are delicious added to smoothies especially combined with raw cacao.